quirkyinc/api/README.md

 ### Array serialization

-If you wish to serialize an array of data, use `QuirkyArraySerializer`.
+If you wish to serialize an array of objects, use `QuirkyArraySerializer`.

 ```ruby
 @user = QuirkyArraySerializer.new(User.all).as_json(root: false)
 ```

-The same options that apply to object serialization apply to `QuirkyArraySerializer`.  `QuirkyArraySerializer` will attempt to find a serializer for every item in the array, and serialize that item with that serializer.
+The same options that apply to object serialization apply to `QuirkyArraySerializer`.  `QuirkyArraySerializer` will attempt to find a serializer for every item in the array, and serialize that item with that serializer and with any options passed as the second parameter.

 ```ruby
 @user = QuirkyArraySerializer.new(User.all, only: [:id, :name]).as_json(root: false)